swiftlang/swift-evolution/proposals/NNNN-swiftpm-system-module-search-paths.md

 Since the syntax to provide this information uses an explicit enum we can add code for each enum to detect which system packagers should be recommended.
 The community will need to write the code for their own platforms.
-It also means that if a specific packager requires additional parameters, they can be added on a per enum basis.
+It also means that if a specific system-packager requires additional parameters, they can be added on a per enum basis.

 #### Install-names are not standard